Cult-of-Nerds/RSA_Encrypter/README.md

 # RSA_Encrypter
 This program was created for a presentation at a cryptography class.
-Feel freee to use it for personal use.
+Feel free to use it for personal use.